Wilhelm Marschall: Biography

-While in the Reichsmarine, Marschall served primarily as a Vermessungsoffizier (surveying officer) and in different staff positions.
+While in the Reichsmarine, Marschall served primarily as a Vermessungsoffizier (surveying officer), commanding the survey ship Panther from 1924 to 1926, and in different staff positions.
 At the end of 1934 he became commander of the pocket battleship Admiral Scheer.
 As a Konteradmiral in 1936, he joined the Naval High Command and headed the operations division.
 During the Spanish Civil War Marschall commanded the German naval forces off of the Spanish coast.
 He was promoted to Admiral and Flottenchef (fleet commander) in 1939.

 Admiral Marschall, flying his flag in battleship Gneisenau, led the German naval force which intercepted and sank the British auxiliary cruiser Rawalpindi on 23 November 1939, while on patrol off Faroe Islands.

 On 8 June 1940, during the latter part of the Norwegian Campaign, Marschall and part of his force (flagship Gneisenau, and her sister-ship Scharnhorst) fell in with British aircraft carrier Glorious and two destroyers (Acasta and Ardent) about 280 miles west of Harstad, Norway.
 In a two-hour action, Glorious and her accompanying destroyers were all sunk, in exchange for damage to Scharnhorst (struck by one of Acasta's torpedoes, and one shell from each of the destroyers).
-To this day it is still not known why Marschall abandoned over 1600 Royal Navy sailors from the sinking of the 3 RN ships to their deaths, despite there being no other RN assets in the area.

 Although the battle resulted in a German victory, Marschall had engaged Glorious despite orders to avoid action.
 Marschall's differences with the High Command on this subject, and the severe damage to Scharnhorst during the engagement, ensured that Marschall was replaced as Flottenchef by Admiral Günther Lütjens.
 Marschall led the inspection of naval education for two years beginning in the summer 1940.

 In 1942, Marschall was named commanding admiral of occupied France and replaced Alfred Saalwächter as commander of Marinegruppenkommando West.
 On 1 February 1943 he was promoted to Generaladmiral, but was replaced as western commander by Theodor Krancke and deactivated later that spring.
 During the remainder of the war, Marschall was reactivated twice, once as Sonderbevollmächtigter (special agent) for the Danube, and once as commander of the Marineoberkommando West shortly before the end of the war.
 From 1945–47 he was held as a prisoner of war.

 Marschall died in Mölln, West Germany, in 1976.